GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Settings

-You can set the dashboard refresh interval, logout session timeout and login restrictions in the settings section.
+Set the dashboard refresh interval, logout session timeout and login restrictions in the settings section.

 ![settings](img/10_settings.png)